Saray-Jük: The Golden Horde period

-The Moroccan traveller, Ibn Battuta, passed through the town in around 1333 on his way from New Sarai to Delhi.
-At the time the river was spanned by a bridge of boats.
+The Arab traveler and geographer Ibn Battuta, passed through the town in around 1333 on his way from New Sarai to Delhi.
+In his chronicles, A Journey to the Kipchak Steppe, he noted that the river Uly-su was spanned by a bridge of boats, which reminded him of Baghdad.
+The city's surroundings served as a sort of resort center, where nobles from across the Golden Horde came to hunt and fish.
 While in the town Ibn Battuta sold his horses and purchased camels to draw his wagons on the next stage of his journey to Konye-Urgench.
-Neighborhoods of the city were a popular resort among the Golden Horde's nobility.